EDF Call Connection Phone Number

-As a company, EDF Energy is best known for providing gas and electricity to homes across the country.
+As a company, EDF Energy is known for providing gas and electricity to homes across the country.
 They sit as part of the “big six”, alongside the likes of EON, British Gas and npower – against whom them are constantly fighting for business.
 While each of them certainly win over consumers on the basis of price, some of the main ways in which EDF have stolen a march on their rivals is through bettering their reputation among the public.
-Advertising created some of this, but a lot of it has been achieved through making sure that the EDF customer service team are among the best on the market.
-The fact that they constantly sit towards the top of polls on customer relations done by independent review sites shows this – and the EDF Energy phone number is likely the main instigator for such results.
+Advertising created some of this, but a lot of it has been achieved through making sure that the EDF customer service team are among the on the market.
+The fact that they constantly sit towards the top of polls on customer relations done by independent review sites shows this – and the EDF Energy Call Connection Phone Number is likely the main instigator for such results.

 Why do people call the EDF contact number?